 The study recruited 50 care homes and 726 residents with dementia across West Yorkshire, London and Oxfordshire.
-After baseline data collection, 31 care homes were randomised to DCM and 19 to usual care, with data collection repeated at 6 and 16 months after randomisation.
-At 16 months we recruited a further 261 residents because nearly 50% of the original sample had died or moved away from the care home.
+After baseline data collection, 31 care homes were randomised to DCM and 19 to usual care, with data collection repeated at 6- and 16-months after randomisation.
+At 16-months we recruited a further 261 residents because nearly 50% of the original sample had died or moved away from the care home.

 We collected data on resident outcomes such as agitation, other behaviours staff may find difficult to support, antipsychotic medication use, resident quality of life and the quality of staff communication with residents.
-Data was collected from residents, relatives and staff members.
+Data were collected from residents, relatives and staff members.

 After final data collection was complete we interviewed mappers, managers, staff, residents and relatives in 18 of the care homes that had been allocated to use DCM.
 The homes represented a range of implementation from none to three cycles.
 We asked them about their experiences of implementing DCM and the barriers and facilitators to this.